-The Deputy Principal will liaise with the student, teacher, head teacher and parent in order to make a determination.
-The Deputy Principal will inform the relevant parties of the outcome and note it on Sentral.
+The Deputy Principal will liaise with the student, teacher, Head Teacher and parent in order to make a determination.
+The Deputy Principal will inform the relevant parties of the outcome and record it on Sentral.

 k) Alleged Malpractice in Assessment Tasks or Examinations